It begins slowly.

 - Pots and Pans

-Soaking dishes and silverware helps remove congealed food.
+Soaking dishes and silverware first will help to remove congealed food.

 Keep working until you have all the dishes washed, dried, and put away.